 Please help our event charities by getting sponsorship for your ride.
 Our main event charity is Macmillan Cancer Support and most rider sponsorship money from the event goes to this well-known national charity.
 But we also support three smaller more local registered charities – the North West Air Ambulance, the Great North Air Ambulance and the Duddon & Furness Mountain Rescue Team.
 All three are an important part of the emergency services in Cumbria and the Lake District and they have helped us from the start of our event and we have supported them in their fund-raising over the years.

-You can use a paper sponsorship form to raise sponsorship for Macmillan Cancer Support, by downloading and printing this Sponsorship Form.
-Alternatively you can use an on-line sponsorship system by setting up your own personal fundraising webpage for any of these four charities – the following links make this easy to do:-
+You can use a paper sponsorship form to raise sponsorship for Macmillan Cancer Support, by downloading and printing a Sponsorship Form.
+Alternatively you can use an on-line sponsorship system by setting up your own personal fundraising webpage for any of the four charities.

 Please make sure you have read the all the FWC T&Cs, and please note anyone with multiple entries will be excluded from the draw.

 Best of luck to everybody entering the draw.